 In addition to swimming in its transparent waters, the Garden of Eden Cenote is an ideal place to jump on the rocks and snorkel.
 Its cave system is very popular among divers.

-How to get to Cenote Jardin del Eden: Cenote Jardin del Eden is easily accessible with a rental car, a local Colectivo or a quick cab.
+How to get there: the cenote is easily accessible with a rental car, a local Colectivo or a quick cab.

 Cenotes in Tulum to visit on a day tour